 Blood from your baby’s umbilical cord contains stem cells, which may be collected and stored after the baby’s birth.
 Stem cells have numerous current and possible future medical uses that warrant consideration.

 There is currently no public banking system, but you can pay a private company to store it for you.

 If you are interested in cord blood collection, visit the websites of Cord Blood Registry and Viacord to learn more.
 We can give you the necessary collection kits in our office if you decide to proceed.

 When should I call the doctor?
 How do I contact my doctor in an emergency?

-If you are worried or not sure if you are in labor, it is always best to call.
-If you feel that you need to go to the hospital at any time, please call us first so that the doctor on call can advise you and let the hospital know that you are coming.
-During business hours you can always email a nurse with non-urgent questions.
+It is always best to call if you are worried or not sure if you are in labor.
+If you feel that you need to go to the hospital at any time, please call us first so that the doctor on call can advise you and let the hospital know you are coming.
+During business hours, you can always email a nurse with non-urgent questions.

 Examples of reasons to call the 24-hour emergency line in the first and second trimester include heavy vaginal bleeding, persistent cramping, severe pain, fever higher than 101.0 F, or vomiting that is preventing fluid intake for more than 24 hours.